 - Get Donor Insights: KIT can give you predictions & insights on your donors, so you can anticipate future donor behavior and tailor your strategies accordingly.
 These predictions can even go as far as telling you exactly how much to ask from your individual donors, when and how to do it.

 By doing this, fundraisers are relieved of so many of their mundane day-to-day tasks that would normally take up a large portion of their day.
-Instead, they can prioritize their efforts on the highly engaged, or in some cases disengaged donors that AI algorithms uncover, better steward them and ultimately have a greater impact for their cause.
+Instead, they can prioritize their efforts on the highly engaged, or in some cases disengaged donors that AI algorithms uncover, better steward them, and ultimately have a greater impact.

 The Role of A Nonprofit Board